 Mr Obama told a forum of civil society leaders in Panama City that "the days in which our agenda in this hemisphere presumed that the United States could meddle with impunity, those days are past".

 At past Summits of the Americas, which bring together the leaders of North, Central and South America, the US has come in for criticism for its embargo against Cuba and its objection to having Cuba participate in the gatherings.

 This seventh summit is the first which Cuba will attend and much of the attention will be focussed on the body language between the former foes.

-The meeting will the be first formal encounter between the leaders of the US and Communist-run Cuba in more than five decades.
+arack Obama and Raul Castro are due to meet again later on Saturday.
+It will be the first formal encounter between the leaders of the US and Communist-run Cuba in more than five decades.

 "Not because it's imposed by us, the United States, but through the talent and ingenuity and aspiration and the conversation among Cubans, among all walks of life.
 So they can decide what is the best course of prosperity."

-Mr Obama's comments came a day after the State Department recommended that Cuba be removed from the US lists of countries which sponsor terrorism.
+Mr Obama's speech before the summit came a day after the State Department recommended that Cuba be removed from the US lists of countries which sponsor terrorism.